kushaldas/pym/docs/modules.rst

         """
         print '-' * num

-Now we are going to start the python interpreter and import our module.
+Now we are going to start the Python interpreter and import our module.

 ::